phosphor-icons/react/README.md

 > **Note:** The context will also pass any provided SVG props down to icon instances, which can be useful E.G. in adding accessible `aria-label`s, `classNames`, etc.

-> **Note**: React Context is not available in some envrionments.
+> **Note**: React Context is not available in some environments.
 See [React Server Components and SSR](#react-server-components-and-ssr) for details.

 ### Composability

 <img src="/meta/cube-rotate.svg" width="128" align="right" />

 Components can accept arbitrary SVG elements as children, so long as they are valid children of the `<svg>` element.
-This can be used to modify an icon with background layers or shapes, filters, animations and more.
+This can be used to modify an icon with background layers or shapes, filters, animations, and more.
 The children will be placed _below_ the normal icon contents.

 The following will cause the Cube icon to rotate and pulse: